-Has anyone ever told you that you’re bossy?
-Maybe your friends have said it jokingly or maybe a not so good friend labelled you a control freak?
+Has anyone ever told you that you’re bossy or too demanding in your relationships?
+Maybe your friends have said it jokingly or maybe a not so good friend labeled you a control freak?

-You’re not trying to be obsessive or controlling… but you just can’t help it.
-In fact, you may not even realize that you’re being controlling.
+You’re not trying to be an obsessive or controlling partner… but you just can’t help it.
+In fact, you may not even realize that you’re being a total control freak.

 It’s one thing when your need to micromanage frustrates a friend or an acquaintance, but when it spills over into your romantic relationship, things can get chaotic and painful.